tokyramarozaka/mimosa-iriela-extension/README.md

 # 🔎 Overview
 A normative extension of the agent-based modeling platform MIMOSA.
-This extension aims at agents to be able to represent and reason about norms.
-We categorize norms in 3 types : obligations, prohibitions, and permission according to Ostrom &amp; Crawford.
+This extension aims at agents to be able to represent and reason about regulativeNorms.
+We categorize regulativeNorms in 3 types : obligations, prohibitions, and permission according to Ostrom &amp; Crawford.

-The end-goal is to write a planning problem, with a set of institutions and organizations which endows norms to its members, and see how they affect the agent's behavior.
+The end-goal is to write a planning problem, with a set of institutions and organizations which endows regulativeNorms to its members, and see how they affect the agent's behavior.

 # ⚙ Tools